michaelnetter/dracoon-dropzone/README.md

 ![enter image description here](http://michaelnetter.com/sds-dropzone/github_screenshot.png)

 By holding the Control Key while releasing your files, you can set a password for the download link.
 Please keep in mind that password policies might be enforced.
+Holding the ALT key while releasing your files will let the file and download link expire in 14 days.

 ## Compile
 Prerequisites: Java JDK 8, Maven 3.x